teg-iitr/matsim-Indian-scenarios/readme.md

-#  jaipur-data
+#  Jaipur-data

-This repository contains the data realted to Jaipur in the state of Rajasthan, India.
+This repository contains the data related to Jaipur, India.
+Refer to the corresponding web pages for licenses.